 Which one should you buy

-Apart from their shape and design, both of them have unique application.
+Apart from their shape and design, both of them have unique applications.
 So, your buying decision should depend on the type of work you’re going to do.

 What Are the Best Forstner Bits?